nicolaei/master/docs/thesis/source/09_conclusion.md

 Conclusion
 ==========

-In this thesis, we've looked at how we can enable active channel selection by actively scanning the local environment with an access point.
-We've seen how three different scanning strategies impact the accuracy of scans, and how these scanning strategies impact the performance of clients on the network.
+In this thesis, we have looked at how we can enable active channel selection by actively scanning the local environment with an access point.
+We have seen how three different scanning strategies impact the accuracy of scans, and how these scanning strategies impact the performance of clients on the network.

-In our tests, we've checked the performance and impact of _full scan_, the "normal" scanning strategy mostly used today; _selective scan_, an optimistic approach that tries to scan less; and _smooth scan_, a full scan implementation that spreads scanning of each channel into distinct periods with intervals in between.
+In our tests, we have checked the performance and impact of _full scan_, the "normal" scanning strategy mostly used today; _selective scan_, an optimistic approach that tries to scan less; and _smooth scan_, a full scan implementation that spreads scanning of each channel into distinct periods with intervals in between.